 Face mask use is still a vital part of helping to slow the spread.
 The CDC recently released data confirming that face masks do work (opens in new tab) in helping to slow the spread, and should be used in conjunction with other prevention measures.
 These include regular hand-washing and maintaining social distancing when near people outside of your household.

-For further coronavirus related health content, take a look at our guide to the best digital thermometers, or read through the 12 most common coronavirus questions answered by a doctor.
-We have also spoken to a leading allergist to shed some light on coronavirus symptoms vs seasonal allergies.
+For further coronavirus related health content, take a look at our guide to the best digital thermometers (opens in new tab), or read through the 12 most common coronavirus questions (opens in new tab) answered by a doctor, or learn about coronavirus symptoms vs seasonal allergies (opens in new tab).